brunialti/RAG-system/README.md

   and a persistent TF-IDF index for multi-representation retrieval.
 The system is designed to efficiently handle very heterogeneous documents—from very short to very long—and return relevant results for queries, optionally enriched by a cross-encoder re-ranking phase.
-  The system returns raw text chunks that form a “context” for a user-defined LLM (integration with an LLM is out of scope).</p>
+  The system returns raw text chunks that could be used as “context” for a user-defined LLM (integration with an LLM is out of scope).</p>

   <p><strong>In practice:</strong></p>